gravi-ctrl/homelab-blueprint/README.md

 > [!NOTE]
 > **The Ghost Watcher Engine:**
 > The watcher is fully modular and controlled via `WATCHER_TASKS` in `/opt/scripts/.env`.
-You do not need to modify the engine to add new containers; simply define the payload function and add the container's name to the `.env` registry.
 Once all tasks complete, the daemon deletes its state file and self-destructs.

 ---